cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 In an empty directory you will need to make a new directory and then a python file with the same name.
 For example::

-   make test && touch test
+   mkdir test && touch test

 All pipelines require a yml configuration file contained within the test/ directory::